Odgers berndtson

 • Are our values and ethics prepared and robust enough to cope with the issues and dilemmas thrown up by any new technologies such as AI?

-• How do we organise ourselves in the light of transformative technologies?
+• How do we organize ourselves in the light of transformative technologies?
 Exactly what kind of transformation will be required?

 Setting the scene for acceptance